-1.76%

 Training

-Our strategy for modern slavery training involves raising awareness across our business of the issues and giving confidence to our suppliers and colleagues to raise concerns.
-Modern slavery thrives when it is hidden and therefore empowering our colleagues who work within our supply chain, manage teams or agency workers and third-party contracts is essential to eliminating it throughout the supply chain.
+Our strategy for Modern Slavery training involves raising awareness across our business of the issues and giving confidence to our suppliers and colleagues to raise concerns.
+Modern Slavery is a hidden crime and therefore empowering our colleagues who work within our supply chain, manage teams or agency workers and third-party contracts is essential to eliminating it throughout the supply chain.

-During 2022, Headlam continued to rollout the Supplier Code of Conduct to all suppliers.
-Headlam hosted its first ever Supplier conference, inviting our top 50 strategic suppliers to collaboratively talk about the importance of ESG and our plans going forward.
+During 2023, Headlam continued to rollout the Supplier Code of Conduct to suppliers.
+Headlam hosted another Supplier conference, inviting our top 30 strategic suppliers to collaboratively talk about the importance of ESG and our plans to obtain and review ethical audits on 80% of manufacturers producing products under a Headlam brand from 2024.

 Ongoing support and resources are provided to the Company’s employees interacting with suppliers to better help them identify slavery or human trafficking practices.
 Training has previously been provided by management as part of equipping our colleagues to perform specific roles.
-Modern Slavery Awareness training will become a standard part of colleague induction when a new induction programme is rolled out later in 2023.
+Modern Slavery Awareness training is a standard part of colleague induction.

 Speak up Policy

-Due to the success of the supplier conference, we will be hosting another in 2023 to further discuss the ESG actions and our ongoing plans with our strategic suppliers.
-Headlam has recruited an ESG manager to develop and oversee all aspects of our environmental, social, and corporate governance policies and procedures.
+Due to the success of the supplier conference, we will be hosting another in 2024 to further discuss the ESG actions and our ongoing plans with our strategic suppliers.
+Headlam has recruited a Head of ESG to develop and oversee all aspects of our environmental, social, and corporate governance policies and procedures.

 Effectiveness of procedures

-To date, no instances of modern slavery have been raised within our business or supply chains, we however recognise our responsibility to report instances of slavery to authorities and support any victim of slavery.
+To date, no instances of Modern Slavery have been raised within our business or supply chains, we however recognise our responsibility to report instances of slavery to authorities and support any victims.
 All concerns are taken seriously and investigated thoroughly.
-We will, through our supply chain audit, continually assess our supply chains by repeating our tailored modern slavery and human trafficking questionnaire to cover a wider range of suppliers to confirm that their policies and processes meet our high standards.
+We will, through our supply chain audit, continually assess our supply chains by repeating our tailored Modern Slavery and human trafficking questionnaire to cover a wider range of suppliers to confirm that their policies and processes meet our high standards.

-This policy applies to Headlam, its subsidiaries and its supply chain.
+This policy applies to Headlam, its UK subsidiaries and its supply chain.

-This statement was approved by the Board of Headlam Group plc on 2 March 2023 and signed on its behalf by
+This statement was approved by the Board of Headlam Group plc on 1 March 2024 and signed on its behalf by:

 Chief Executive